-What is Partner Relationship Management?
+What is PRM in Channel Management?

 Partner Relationship Management is a comprehensive approach for companies to manage and optimize their interactions with channel partners within a partner ecosystem.
 This involves using specialized software, processes, and strategies to improve communication, collaboration, and mutual success.
 For an IT company, effective partner relationship management might involve a partner portal for deal registration, access to partner enablement resources, and co-selling support for cloud solutions.
 A manufacturing company could use it to manage relationships with distributors, ensuring streamlined order fulfillment, shared marketing materials for new products, and consistent channel sales training.
 The goal is to maximize the performance of the partner program and drive revenue through indirect channels.